 NFT stands for non-fungible token and represents ownership of a unique item that can be used or traded.
 Each NFT has its unique properties and is indivisible.

-NFTs are often associated with specific digital or physical assets, such as images and music, or represent a license to use an asset for a specific purpose.
+NFTs are often associated with specific tokens, such as images and music, or represent a license to use a token for a specific purpose.
 Common use cases of NFTs include art, domain names and finance.